yuderekyu/autohat/README.md

-# Attendance Router
+# Autohat
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
-Click the deploy button to create and deploy your own copy of `attendance router`.
+<- Click to create and deploy your own copy of `Autohat`!

 Used in conjunction with [aarpush](https://github.com/ghmeier/arppush) to automate attendance taking.

+To register someone into the system, navgate to the url `/register` and input their email and mac address.
+To start a recording session, select the `start session` button.
+To stop the recording session, select the `stop session`.
+A link to each session will be displayed on the left hand side for easy navigation.

 Live app running here [https://autohat.herokuapp.com/]()